PHP Security Vulnerabilities That Still Cause Business Website Breaches

 File Upload Vulnerabilities: When Your Upload Form Executes Code

-File upload forms are common in business websites: profile photo uploads, document submissions, image galleries.
-They are also one of the most frequently exploited attack surfaces.
+File upload forms are common in business websites: profile photo uploads, document submissions, image galleries, and support ticket attachments.
+They are also one of the most frequently exploited attack surfaces in PHP applications.
 A misconfigured file upload handler can allow an attacker to upload and execute arbitrary PHP code on your server.

 The attack works like this: an attacker uploads a PHP file instead of an image.
 If the upload process only checks the file extension or the MIME type sent by the browser, the file is saved with a .php extension.
 The attacker then visits the uploaded file's URL, and the server executes it as PHP code.
-At this point the attacker has full server access.
+At that point the attacker has full access to the server, including database credentials, file system, and any other applications running on the same host.

-- Store outside web root: Uploaded files should not be directly accessible via URL.
+finfo_file()function to read the file's magic bytes and determine its true type. - Store outside web root: Uploaded files should not be directly accessible via a URL.
+Keep them in a directory that is not served by the web server.

-Password Handling: Why MD5 Is Still Being Used in 2024
+Password Handling: Why MD5 Is Still Being Used in Production

 Password storage failures have caused some of the largest breaches in history.
 The problem is straightforward: many PHP applications still use hash functions designed for data integrity verification, not password storage.
 MD5 and SHA-1 are fast hash functions.
 Modern GPUs can compute billions of MD5 hashes per second.
 A list of one million common passwords can be matched against an entire password database in seconds.

-PHP's password_hash() function uses bcrypt by default and automatically handles salt generation:
+PHP's password_hash() function uses bcrypt by default and automatically handles salt generation.
+The salt is built into the hash output, so you do not need to manage it separately:

 $hash = password_hash($password, PASSWORD_DEFAULT);